theothermattm/theothermattm.github.io/about.md

 I've been working with software development since 2006 in a variety of roles from support to team lead, to architect, to manager, etc.

-I tend to lean towards Cloud Engineering, Backend/API/serverside development.
-I've done quite a bit of work in Node.js and Javascript, but love lots of other languages.
-I'm also a bit of a database nerd.
+I tend to lean towards Backend/API/serverside development, and Cloud Engineering/Platform Engineering/DevOps/Whatever It's Called Today.
+I'm also a database nerd.
+I've done quite a bit of work in Java and Node.js/Javascript.
+But I love lots of other languages.

 These days, I mostly manage engineers.
 I've found I love the combination of helping people and technology.